Graduate Programs for Child Psychology in Georgia

 The main focus of most Developmental Psychology Graduate programs is the scientific study of human growth.
 Developmental psychologists investigate all kinds of changes from infancy to old age with an eye to help people reach their potential.
 Therefore, the findings of developmental psychology could be informative vis a vis how people learn and interact.

-context, some students might want to specifically explore patterns of growth and behavior in children and adolescents.
+Within this broad context, some students might want to specifically explore patterns of growth and behavior in children and adolescents.
 Others may be keen on the aging process and the problems that older adults contend with.

 What Does a Developmental Psychologist Study?